ashalottt/ashalottt/README.md

+Hi!
 I’m @ashalottt aka Ashley (or Ash) for short
-I like playing games such as Roblox and Valorant
+I like playing video games in my spare time when I'm not doing my school work.
-Reach me by discord @ashalottt
+Reach me by discord @abbr.ash